engtuncay/engtuncay.github.io/javascript/js-notes-2-2-oper-cond-loop.md

 // 0 1 2 3 4 5
 ```

-### For of Loop
+### For of Loop (for arrays)

 We use for of loop for arrays.
-It is very hand way to iterate through an array if we are not interested in the index of each element in the array.
+It is very hand way to iterate through an array if we are not interested in the index of each element in the array. it is similar to for each in other coding languages.

 ```js
 for (const element of arr) {